microsoft/vscode-docs/docs/languages/typescript.md

 ![](images/typescript/select-ts-version-message.png)

-You can switch back to use the version of TypeScript that comes with VSCode by clicking on the TypeScript version in the status bar again.
+You can switch back to the version of TypeScript that comes with VSCode by clicking on the TypeScript version in the status bar again.

-After switching to a workspace version of TypeScript or changing `typescript.tsdk`, restart VS Code to apply the change.
+After switching to a workspace version of TypeScript or changing `typescript.tsdk`, restart VS Code to have the change take effect.

 ## References Code Lens